GenericMappingTools/remote-datasets/docs/mars-relief.rst

 We also scale and reformat the original data to take up very little space so that downloads from the servers are as fast as possible.
-For the mars_relief grids this means we chose 0.5 meter as the smallest data unit, which is well below the uncertainties in the data.
+For the mars_relief grids this means we chose 0.5 meter as the grid z step, which is well below the uncertainties in the data.
 Elevations are scaled and shifted to fit in a short integer grid that is highly compressed by netCDF lossless compression and chunking.